otrv4/otrv4/otrv4.md

 10. Sends Bob a Non-Interactive-Auth message.
 See [Non-Interactive-Auth Message](#non-interactive-auth-message) section.
 11. At this point, the non-interactive DAKE is complete for Alice:
-    * In the case that she wants to inmmediatly send a data message:
+    * In the case that she wants to immediately send a data message:
         * Follows what is defined on the
           [When you send a data message](#when-you-send-a-data-message) section depending on whether she is in the same DH ratchet (when she attached